osherboudara99/Loan_Predictions_Algorithm_Comparison/README.md

 # Loan_Predictions_XGBoost_Comparison

-Project that compares using different data balancing techniques.
+Project that compares variations of XGBoost using different data balancing techniques.